Bad Bunny’s Super Bowl LX Halftime Show

 When the world’s biggest stage carried memories of plastic chairs, wedding nights, and music that knows no borders.

-By: Farah Ahmed
+By: Farah Kahled

 Though I come from Egypt, which is so far from the United States, Bad Bunny’s halftime show had me tearing up and jumping from my couch all in one performance.